First time buyer's guide

 No. Offers made prior to the auction will not be considered.
 If the property is not sold at auction it is then placed on the market for sale at the reserve price.
 At this stage, offers will be considered.

 Yes.
-Please have your builder or pest inspector contact The Public Trust Office to arrange a mutually convenient time for the inspection.
+Please have your builder or pest inspector contact The Public Trust Office to arrange

 If you purchase property at a Public Trustee auction, you will be required to sign a cash unconditional contract that is not subject to finance or any other condition such as building/pest inspection.